ronancpl/HeavenMS/README.md

 Paypal: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3K8KVTWRLFBQ4

-### Note about public server
+### Disclaimer

-HeavenMS staff has __no current intention__ to publicly open a server with this source, if that ever comes to happen this note will be lifted. __Don't be scammed!__
+* HeavenMS staff has __no current intention__ to publicly open a server with this source, if that ever comes to happen this note will be lifted. __Don't be scammed!__

+* This server source is __NOT intended to be stable__ as is.
+Proper deadlock review and other maintenance checks are needed in order to make it stable for production use.

 ---
 ### Preparing the ambient